Kirk Lake (New York)

 Kirk Lake is a controlled lake in the hamlet of Mahopac in the town of Carmel in Putnam County, New York.
-It lies due west and sharply below considerably larger Lake Mahopac.
+First impounded in 1871, with a substantially larger dam placed in 1881, it lies due west and sharply below considerably larger Lake Mahopac.
 It is one of three controlled lakes in the New York City water supply system's Croton Watershed.

-The outfall of Kirk Lake forms the northernmost headwaters of the Muscoot River, a tributary of the Croton River in the Croton River watershed.
-Approximately one-half mile south of its dam its waters are joined by a small flow from Lake Mahopac, which shortly cross into Westchester County and drain into the Amawalk Reservoir in the town of Somers.
+The outfall of Kirk Lake is a tributary of the Muscoot River, which flows into the Croton River that drains the Croton River watershed.
+Waters from Kirk lake join the Muscoot approximately one mile below its northernmost headwaters to the west.
+Approximately one-half mile south of their confluence the river is joined by a small flow from Lake Mahopac, which picks up the flow of several more streams before crossing into Westchester County and draining into the Amawalk Reservoir in the town of Somers.

 History

 Kirk Lake was originally much smaller than today.
-A dam was built in 1871, and substantially altered into a 220' wide, 28' high structure in 1881, dramatically enlarging its impoundment area.
-It is unclear whether there would be any natural impoundment at all if it were removed.
+An initial dam was built in 1871, and substantially altered into a 220 foot wide, 28 foot high structure in 1881, dramatically enlarging its empoundment area.
+It is unclear whether there would be any natural empoundment at all if it were removed.